Academic Support Services

 Peer Tutoring: Peer tutors are available free of charge to all students who need one-on-one academic assistance.
 Some tutors focus on broad skills (such as organization and time management) while other specialize in content areas.

-Study Lounge: Home to the Academic Assistance and Writing Consultant Programs, the Study Lounge is located on the second floor of the library.
+Study Lounge: Home to the Academic Assistance and Disability Services programs, the Study Lounge is located on Floor 2 of the library.
 It offers students a comfortable place to work alone or with a group.
 Students and faculty can access academic support materials and assistive technology.